SwedbankPay/developer.swedbankpay.com/index.md

           title='Want to try it yourself?'
           no_icon=true
           button_content='Visit our Demoshop'
-          text='Experience what it would be like to pay as a costumer of yours in our demoshop.' button_type='secondary'
+          text='Experience what it would be like to pay as a customer of yours in our demoshop.' button_type='secondary'
           button_alignment='align-self-start'
           card_container=true